pragma-/pbot/doc/Admin.md

 instance, you can do `!mode +o *|dev`.

 #### ban/mute
 Bans or mutes a user.
-If the argument is a `nick` instead of a `hostmask`, it will determine an appropriate banmask for that nick.
+If the argument is a nick instead of a hostmask, it will determine an appropriate banmask for that nick.
+The argument can be a comma-separated list of multiple nicks or masks.

 Usages:
 - `ban <nick or hostmask> [channel [timeout]]`